 |Partnerships with other providers||To provide specialist input for a project Raise aspirations||

 |Ad hoc visitors||To give a taster for different activities that may be taken up outside school and increase activity levels||Cheer leading day

 |Charity events||Play a part in the wider community||

 After School Clubs

-Places are allocated 3 times per year and every effort is made to ensure children who want a place get one.
+Every effort is made to ensure children who want a place get one.
 As some clubs are often over-subscribed it is not always possible to give every child their first choice.
-All clubs are free of charge to pupils although cookery club asks for a weekly contribution towards the cost of ingredients.
+All clubs are free of charge to pupils entitles to free school meals and a nominal charge is made for other children.